-It’s not peculiar that we humans are reassured by knowing that we’re not the only ones going through something.
-The Internet — a truly free Internet in which we are, quite literally, free to express ourselves without fear of governmental or humanly authoritative repercussions — has done much in recent years to encourage people who otherwise have thought that they were weird.
+It’s not peculiar that we humans are reassured by knowing we’re not the only ones going through something.
+The Internet –in which people are able, at least for now, to express themselves beyond writing a newspaper Letter to the Editor — has done much in recent years to encourage people who otherwise have thought that they were weird.

 We’re not weird — other people have questions, doubts, misgivings, and concerns about all sorts of other things — our government, our educational institutions, our medical establishment, our judicial system, our coldly calculating corporate society, and, certainly not least, our religious arena.
 (Regarding the latter, it is because people are able to readily and ably connect with others who propound similar questions that we are seeing a distinct exodus from the systematized, syndicated church establishment.
 Many of the people leaving are committed Christians who are waking up, realizing that the dissatisfaction they are feeling is not necessarily because they are difficult, obstreperous, and spiritually cold.)